Please raise your hand if you’ve ever found yourself in a boring status meeting.

 - One set daily meeting (we call it sync meeting), within 30 minutes of arrival.

 - 15 minutes of timeboxed duration.
-15 minutes is usually too long for us (we are a team of three), so we tend to close it sooner.
+15 minutes is usually too long for us (we are a development team of 6).

 - We do not stand up.